Justice Ruth Bader Ginsburg hospitalized with three fractured ribs

 "I'm 85 now.
 My senior colleague, Justice John Paul Stevens, he stepped down when he was 90, so think I have about at least five more years," she said.

 Ginsburg's hospitalization caused her to miss Thursday's welcoming ceremony for newly appointed Justice Brett Kavanaugh.
-President Donald Trump and First Lady Melanie Trump were among those in attendance.
+President Donald Trump and First Lady Melania Trump were among those in attendance.

-Note: CORRECTION: (Nov.
-9, 2018, 12:10 p.m.
-ET) An earlier version of this story misspelled the first name of the first lady of the United States.
-She is Melania Trump, not Melanie.